 A known pitfall with RFPs is the low win rate chances, and inconsistent responses are often the culprit.
 It’s no wonder when teams across departments are using spreadsheets and emails to store their answers—hunting down responses in a hurry when the deadline is looming, and rushing to get the RFP out the door in time for submission.

 Fortunately, RFP management solutions minimize that risk by automatically storing responses as the RFP is completed.
-An answer library has the power to become your organization’s knowledge base, not only for RFPs but also as a repository your sales team can always refer back to for intelligence.
+An Content Library has the power to become your organization’s knowledge base, not only for RFPs but also as a repository your sales team can always refer back to for intelligence.

 2. Optimize your SMEs